simon-ritchie/apysc/docstring_markdowns/apysc/_display/line_color_interface.md

 ### `_set_initial_line_color_if_not_blank` method docstring

-Set initial line color value if specified value is not blank string.<hr>
+Set initial line color value if a specified value is not a blank string.<hr>

 **[Parameters]**